 Sounds and Greetings.

-Basic Settings allow you to create an internal label that will help with distinguishing individual groups, if you have more than one.
-It is necessary to enter an email address to each group, as it is always used for voicemail notifications.
+Basic Settings allow you to create an internal label that will help with distinguishing individual groups.
+It is necessary to enter an email address for each group, as this is used for voicemail notifications.

 This section allows you to add specific agents who should belong to the Group.
 The number of agents assigned to a Group does not matter.
 You can add as many agents as you wish.
 A single agent can also be a part of several Groups at the same time.